iterative/dvc.org/content/blog/2021-04-30-april-21-community-gems.md

 description: |
   A roundup of technical Q&A's from the DVC community.
-  This month: remote storage integration, removing old experiments, ideas for running cml pipeline reports and more.
+  This month: remote storage integration, removing old experiments, ideas for running CML pipeline reports and more.
 descriptionLong: |
   A roundup of technical Q&A's from the DVC community.
-  This month: remote storage integration, removing old experiments, ideas for running cml pipeline reports  and more.
+  This month: remote storage integration, removing old experiments, ideas for running CML pipeline reports  and more.
 picture: 2021-04-30/gems-cover.png
 author: jeny_defigueiredo
 commentsUrl: https://discuss.dvc.org/t/april-21-community-gems/